We are coming to live in France with our children. Can you advise us on schools?

 To find out which schools there are in a given area, you need to get on the website for the French local education authority (rectorat) of the French regional education authority (académie) where you are going to live.
 For example: if you want to find schools in Angoulême, you’ll need to look up the académie de Poitiers.

 You will find a map of French académies on the Ministry of Education website, under the heading l’école dans votre region, plus details of how to enrol your child at different types of school.
+The list of rectorats can be found on the map at the bottom this page of the government website.

 There are a few international schools with bilingual teaching to the French syllabus, geared to help children integrate into the French system or return to their own system easily.
 They are excellent and offer boarding facilities, but are hard to get into.